Compliance: The effect on information management and the storage industry

 Editor's note: Establishing proper records retention policies for today's virtual records is on the minds of many storage managers.
 And, with good reason.
 IT staffers manning the controls behind today's financial services, healthcare and publicly-traded companies are even now struggling to understand the latest torrent of legal mandates that dictate how long certain data should be stored and in what capacity.
 They are weighing both the cost of compliance and the potential cost of noncompliance.

 To shed more light on this issue, the editors turned to the Milford, Mass.-based Enterprise Storage Group, a storage analyst firm who recently produced its own few hundred page report on compliance legislation, its impact on the storage industry and various vertical, corporate markets.
 For the benefit of our readers, we've excerpted portions of this report's executive summary here.
-(To purchase the full report or to inquire about receiving a free chapter download related to your industry, go to the
+(To purchase the full report or to inquire about receiving a free chapter download related to your industry, go to the Enterprise Storage Group Web site).

 Main research themes